author image

 What are the constraints of AI on cloud?

-• Data residency and regulatory compliance challenges
+• Data residency, AI in cloud security, and regulatory compliance challenges

 • Vendor lock-in risks with proprietary AI Services